Reading

 Videos

-As part of the Erasmus+ program DiverCity, we teamed up with the participants of our workshops to co-create the PagratiFem Project.
-Using participatory budgeting, we organized a mini festival in the neighborhood of Pagrati in Athens, where we had meaningful conversations with women of all ages about the challenges we face daily in our cities.
+As part of the Erasmus+ DiverCity programme, URBANA worked with workshop participants to co-create the PagratiFem Project.
+Through participatory budgeting, a neighbourhood festival in Pagrati brought women of different ages together to share experiences and discuss the everyday challenges they face in the city.

 Modern cities are designed to facilitate capital production while marginalizing other key needs that we have as individuals.
 Eva Grigoriadou, founder of URBANA, talks about how a feminist perspective can help us rethink and redesign our cities by putting our diverse everyday lives in the center of urban planning.